ecadlabs/signatory/docs/jwt_auth.md

 ## Importnat security note:

-TSL should be taken care by the user who configures JWT as the suthentication mechanism in Signatory for the clients.
+TSL should be taken care by the user who configures JWT as the authentication mechanism in Signatory for the clients.